 House price and mortgage rate predictions 2024

 Much has changed since we shared our mortgage predictions for 2023.
-The last year has seen inflation soar, mortgage rates rise and fall, the cost of living get tighter and the Help to Buy scheme come to a close.
-All these changes have had an impact on the mortgage market, both within the year and what will happen to mortgages in 2024.
+Over 2023 inflation soared then fell, as did mortgage rates, the cost of living got tighter and the Help to Buy scheme came to a close.
+All these changes had an impact on the mortgage market, both within the year and what will happen to mortgages in 2024.

 Keep reading to find out what to anticipate in the world of mortgages and house prices next year.